riya-chougule/Llama-3.1-exploration/README.md

 The `RetrievalQA` chain is configured using the Llama 3.1 8B model and a Chroma vector store containing the data.
 A specific prompt from the hub is used for this purpose.

 ### 4. Query Processing
 When a user asks a question, the `RetrievalQA` chain processes it to return the relevant information.
-If no suitable answer is found, the chatbot responds with "I don't know."
+If no suitable answer is found, the chatbot responds with "I don't know" to avoid hallucinations.

 ### 5. Gradio Interface
 The project includes a Gradio-based user interface that allows users to interact with the chatbot, ask questions, and receive answers.
 The interface is styled with a description and an image related to Mars exploration.